Crashedmind/PlantUMLHitchhikersGuide/_sources/StdlibUnderTheHood/StdlibUnderstanding.rst.txt

-Step 2 Add an “as whatever”
+Add an “as whatever”
 -------------------------------------------------------------------------------

 .. uml:: ./2.puml
     :align: center
-    :caption: todo

 .. literalinclude:: ./2.puml
     :linenos:
     :emphasize-lines: 9,10

-Step 3 Bare Minimum
+Bare Minimum
 -------------------

 Extract the sprite from the Batch.puml